vo1x/Windows-Debloat-Guide/README.md

 ```ps
 Get-AppxPackage -AllUsers *store* | Remove-AppxPackage
 ```
-You can ignore any error that pops up.<br>
+> Ignore errors, if there are any.

 - Run in Command Prompt,
 ```
 install_wim_tweak /o /c Microsoft-Windows-ContentDeliveryManager /r
 install_wim_tweak /o /c Microsoft-Windows-Store /r
 ```
->**NOTE:** Do NOT run the commands below if you will be using any UWP app in the future.
+> ⚠ Do NOT run the commands below if you will be using any UWP app in the future.

 - Run in Command Prompt,
 ```cmd